 Step 2.
 Create a destination Connection, for example, a Connection to the relational database, and if needed, create a Format (Format is not needed if the destination is a database or well-known API).

 Step 3.
-Create a Flow where the source is a database and the destination is a Connection created in step 2, for example relational database.
+Create a Flow where the source is a connected app, and the destination is a Connection created in step 2, for example, a relational database.

 Step 4.
 Add a new source-to-destination transformation.